Byron1z/configure-ad-B1z/README.md

 <img src="https://i.imgur.com/0uCdkF7.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-  Edit: In case if there's trouble when pinging DC-1 from Client-1 in Powershell in the later steps, go back into the
+  Edit: In case if there's trouble when pinging DC-1 from Client-1 in PowerShell in the later steps, go back into the

   Firewall Settings (in DC-1 vm) and